-A striking modern church by Gerard Goalen.
-It is notable for its dalle de verre stained glass by Dom Charles Norris and (the designs dating from 1956) as one of the earliest churches in England to be influenced by the Liturgical Movement.
+A striking modern church by Gerard Goalen, notable for its dalle de verre stained glass by Dom Charles Norris and for being one of the earliest churches in England to be influenced by the Liturgical Movement.

-Amongst those in the congregation at the solemn opening Mass was Frederick Gibberd, then working on the development of Harlow New Town.
-According to Archbishop Heenan’s account (Crown of Thorns, p.301), ‘Mass was a new experience for Gibberd, a Congregationalist.
+After completing Our Lady of Fatima Goalen was able to set up his own independent architectural practice.
+He submitted designs for the completion of Liverpool Metropolitan Cathedral, and although unsuccessful in this, his Harlow design indirectly influenced the winning design – in the congregation at the solemn opening Mass in 1960 was Frederick Gibberd, and Archbishop Heenan of Liverpool later recalled (in his autobiography, ‘Crown of Thorns’, 1974) that ‘Mass was a new experience for Gibberd, a Congregationalist.
 He found himself wondering about liturgy and ritual.
 Suddenly he remembered the competition for Liverpool Cathedral […] After Mass he hurried home and told his wife he intended to shut himself in his room until he had produced plans…’

-The church was consecrated by Bishop McMahon on 25 March 1985.
-In 2001, the church was closed due to safety concerns.
-In 2003, it received an EH/HLF grant for the conservation of the concrete window frames.
+The church was consecrated by Bishop Thomas McMahon of Brentwood on 25 March 1985.
+In 2001 it was closed due to safety concerns and in 2003 it received an EH/HLF grant for the conservation of the concrete window frames.
 The church was reopened following conservation works in December 2005.

 Architect: Gerard Goalen